-Behavior or signs observed indicative of a possible concussion
+Behavior or signs observed indicative of a

+possible concussion

-- · Loss of consciousness
+- Loss of consciousness

-- · Appears dazed or stunned
+- Appears dazed or stunned

 - Appears confused

-- · Forgets plays
+- Forgets plays

-- · Unsure of game, score, or opponent
+- Unsure of game, score, or opponent

 - Moves clumsily

 - Answers questions slowly

 - Shows behavior or personality changes

 - Can't recall events prior to or after the injury

-Symptoms reported by a player indicative of a possible concussion
+Symptoms reported by a player indicative of a possible

+- concussion

 - Headache

 - Nausea

 - Balance problems or dizziness

-- · Double or fuzzy vision
+- Double or fuzzy vision

-- · Sensitivity to light or noise
+- Sensitivity to light or noise

-- · Feeling sluggish
+- Feeling sluggish

 - Feeling foggy or groggy

 - Concentration or memory problems

 - Confusion

 This protocol is intended to provide the mechanics to follow during the course of contests/matches/events when an athlete sustains an apparent concussion.
-In accordance with the Youth Sports Concussion Safety Act, appropriate health care professionals are defined as: physicians licensed to practice medicine in all its branches in Illinois, certified athletic trainers, advanced practice nurses (APN) and physician assistants (PA)
+For the purposes of this policy, appropriate health care professionals are defined as: physicians licensed to practice medicine in all its branches in Illinois and certified athletic trainers.